itskathylam/DataPres/README.md

 **Simplifying**: We smooth manually drawn strokes
   - Draw a bacterial cell using the rectangle tool and adjusting the corners to be round
   - Add a flagellum by drawing a freehand line using the pencil tool
-  - Cick on the flagellum
+  - Click on the flagellum with the selection tool
   - Path > Simplify (Cmd+L); repeat as desired
   - Alternatively: change the smoothing parameter before drawing the freehand line